Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Frequently asked questions

-• When to put the Christmas cactus outside?
+When should the Christmas cactus be placed outdoors?

-Once outside, place it in partial shade, in a spot sheltered from direct sunlight – especially during the hottest hours – as well as from heavy rainfall.
-An area under an awning, an open veranda, or in the dappled shade of a tree is ideal.
-Be sure to adjust watering: outdoors, evaporation is faster, but the soil should still dry slightly between waterings.
-The plant can remain outside throughout summer, provided it is brought back indoors as soon as temperatures drop towards 10°C in autumn.
+Once outside, place it in partial shade, in a spot sheltered from direct sunlight, especially during the hottest hours, as well as from heavy rain.
+A location under an awning, an open veranda, or in the light shade of a tree is ideal.
+Be sure to adjust watering: outdoors, evaporation is faster, but the soil should always dry slightly between waterings.
+The plant can stay outside all summer, provided it is brought back indoors as soon as temperatures drop to around 10°C in autumn.

 Comments